s0phia-/gnn_robotics/README.md

 # Running the Docker Container

+Note: must be run on a machine with a gpu
 - Run the container with `./run_docker.sh`.
 - Once it has spun up, you can enter it with `docker exec -it isaac-lab bash` then run scripts
 - For example you can run the below command to train on cartpole with video output: